Instructor Requirements and Resources

 Note about logging into an online course without active participation, above: The acceptable standard is that an institution can demonstrate "that a student participated in class or was otherwise engaged in an academically related activity, such as contributing to an online discussion or initiating contact with an instructor to ask a course-related question."

-UNLV has launched our Global Education Initiatives, a unit which includes: Global Partnerships & International Recruitment; the Office of International Student and Scholar Services; the English Language Center; and the International Programs.
-Faculty, instructors, or staff considering the development of international programs, international partnerships, or international recruitment should contact Jill Marker (jill.marker@unlv.edu) and she will connect you to the right person to coordinate efforts and benefit from our new GEI infrastructure to support internationalization in all forms.
+UNLV Global includes Global Partnerships & International Recruitment, International Student and Scholar Services, the English Language Center, and the Office of International Programs.
+Faculty, instructors, or staff considering the development of international programs, international partnerships, or international recruitment should contact Jill Marker (jill.marker@unlv.edu) and she will connect you to the right person to coordinate efforts and benefit from our new Global infrastructure to support internationalization in all forms.

-The Office of International Programs is part of Global Education Initiatives and is the central academic support unit that assists UNLV with study abroad programs and student opportunities, instructor exchange, field study projects, student Fulbright applications, and other initiatives related to the export of UNLV students to other countries for educational, scholarly, and research purposes.
+The Office of International Programs is the central academic support unit that assists UNLV with study abroad programs and student opportunities, instructor exchange, field study projects, student Fulbright applications, and other initiatives related to the export of UNLV students to other countries for educational, scholarly, and research purposes.

 UNLV instructors and staff who initiate activities with an international component that includes accompanying students or guests must contact the Office of International Programs (email kara.marinch@unlv.edu or call 702-895- 3896) during the initial planning stages of the activities, to obtain information regarding UNLV and NSHE policies for foreign study, research, or travel.
 Similarly, faculty, instructors, and staff must advise students who are planning international travel for educational, scholarly, research, or co-curricular engagement to reach out to the Office of International Programs early in their trip planning to ensure compliance with all university and NSHE policies and processes.